mohamed-azzam/Udacity-Starbuck-s-Capstone-Challenge/index.md

 2. **Profile** — dataset containing information regarding customer demographics including age, gender, income, and the date they created an account for Starbucks Rewards.
 3. **Transcript** — dataset containing all the instances when a customer made a purchase, viewed an offer, received an offer, and completed an offer.
 It's important to note that if a customer completed an offer but never actually viewed the offer, then this does not count as a successful offer as the offer could not have changed the outcome.

-## Project Goal
+## Problem Statement

-The goal of the project is build a model that **predicts whether or not someone will respond to an offer.**
+Starbucks want to know before send the offer if the customer will accept or reject it so the goal of the project is build a model that **predicts whether or not someone will respond to an offer.**

-## Performance Measure
+## Metrics

 I will use the following metrics to measure the accuracy of classification and explain why i used it

-- *Confusion Matrix* :  specific table layout that allows visualization of the performance of an algorithm with 4 different combinations of predicted and actual values.
+- *Confusion Matrix* : help me to specific table layout that allows visualization of the performance of an algorithm with 4 different combinations of predicted and actual values.
-- *Accuracy* : reflects how close a measurement is to a known or accepted value
+- *Accuracy* : help me to show how close a measurement is to a known or accepted value
-- *Precision* : reflects how many selected item are relevant
+- *Precision* : help me to show how many selected item are relevant
-- *Recall* : reflects how many relevant item are selected
+- *Recall* : help me to show how many relevant item are selected
-- *F1 Score* : F-score or F-measure is a measure of a test's accuracy.
-It is calculated from the precision and recall of the test,
+- *F1 Score* : F-score or F-measure is a measure of a test's accuracy and help me to calculate accuracy from the precision and recall of the test,

-## Classification Algorithms

-In this project i will use Logistic Regression to classify if the customer will accept or reject the offer

-## The Steps of Project

-1. **Assessing Datasets**
-2. **Data Wrangling & Feature Engineering**
-3. **Exploratory Analysis**
-4. **Modeling**

-## Assessing Datasets
+## Data Exploration

 After make assessing to datasets i realize this observation

 **Profile Dataset**

 - [x] Convert the type of`became_member_on` column to date
 - [x] `gender` column has 2175 missing value with percentage 12.79 % so we need to remove it form dataset
 - [x] `income`column has 2175 missing value with percentage 12.79 %s o we need to remove it form dataset
 - [x] `age` column has 2175 persons have 118 years it seem to be outliers with percentage 12.79 %. we can also notice that is located in same row with `gender` and `income` that have `NaN` value